 IT Governance of Vietnam Administration of Forestry includes two levels: Administration level and units of Administration level (Forest Protection Department, Department of forest conservation, etc.)

+VNFOREST as the state forest management agency is responsible for appointing a data steward, organization responsible for the accuracy, correctness and reliability of the data owned by the GOV

+With regards to third party data stored in the system, VNFOREST will maintain metadata information on the ownership of the data and the terms and conditions attached to the data

+VNFOREST will take charge of the secure storage of the data resources contained in FORMIS either by maintaining in-house capacity for this purpose in the VNFOREST unit responsible for ICT or by procuring data storage as a service

+VNFOREST will maintain the central ICT platform of the FORMIS system in order to enable integration of data and applications in a cost-effective manner

-VNFOREST Information Data and General Affairs Section is the unit performs the function of managing IT systems; promote, provide, monitor and supervise the use of applicationsystems in information.
-The IT department also has the function of self-management information system to meet the demand for information management.
+VNFOREST Information Data and General Affairs Section is the unit performs the function of managing IT systems; promote, provide, monitor and supervise the use of applications and systems of information.
+The section also has the function of self-management information system to meet the demand for information management.

 Article 13.
 Editorial board of management information systems